 It’s weird thinking about 2010.
 I already know that there won’t be any chance that I will get to surprise all of you with a new date, time and venue that Bea would be appearing at.
 Though I haven’t had the fortune of doing that in a while, she always managed to surprise us and every year I never gave up hope.
 That being said, we now have many years of her materials to sift through.
 Therefore, I declare, 2010 is the year to review the legacy of Bea Arthur.

-I can’t think of a better way to start reviewing her life other then reading the words from a lucky guy that got to spend the last 6 years of his life with Bea.
-Not just for an occasional event here and there, but as her everyday personal assistant and eventual close friend.
-Click here, to read some of Dan Watt’s personal stories and what exciting project he has been working on (which he kicked off with Bea, herself!).
+I can’t think of a better way to start reviewing her life other than reading the words from a lucky guy that got to spend the last 6 years of his life with Bea.
+Not just for an occasional event here and there, but as her everyday personal assistant and eventually close friend.
+Read some of Dan Watt’s personal stories and what exciting project he has been working on (which he kicked off with Bea, herself!).

-On another note, this web site turns 10 years old next month!
-I never would have imagined all that would have come out of this web site back then, but am so thankful for all the fans that I have met and special opportunities that I have received from it.
+On another note, this website turns 10 years old next month!
+I never would have imagined all that would have come out of this website back then, but am so thankful for all the fans that I have met and the special opportunities that I have received from it.